 Prior to founding Starsky Robotics; Stefan worked with a number of Silicon Valley, partnering with innovators in logistics, innovation, and much more.
 He holds a degree in International Business from Drexel University.

-An industry-known leader, Gene Seroka brings more than 27 years of experience in shipping, global logistics and executive management to the Port of Los Angeles.
+An industry-known leader, Gene Seroka brings more than 29 years of experience in shipping, global logistics and executive management to the Port of Los Angeles.
 As executive director of the busiest container port in North America, he is responsible for managing more than a $1 billion budget, leading a team of more than 900 employees, advancing major capital projects, growing cargo volumes, and promoting innovative, sustainable practices that improve Southern California's economy and quality of life.
 His duties involve interacting with a wide range of stakeholders, including Port customers worldwide, supply chain partners, labor, community members, and elected and appointed officials at all levels.
 He is a member of the U.S. Department of Commerce Advisory Committee on Supply Chain Competitiveness, U.S. Department of Transportation Bureau of Transportation Port Performance Freight Statistics Working Group, U.S. Maritime Administration Marine Transportation System National Advisory Committee, and Federal Maritime Commission Supply Chain Innovation Team.
+He is an alumnus of the University of New Orleans, where he earned a Bachelor's Degree in Marketing and a Master's Degree in Business Administration.

-William (Bill) J. Shea, Jr. has been the Chief Executive Officer of Direct ChassisLink, Inc. since March 2012.
-In that capacity, Mr. Shea has been instrumental in shaping the strategic vision of DCLI, facilitating the acquisition of major legacy chassis fleets, while maintaining oversight of the company's growth and financial performance.
+William (Bill) J. Shea Jr. has been the chief executive officer of Direct ChassisLink Inc. since March 2012.
+In that capacity, Shea has been instrumental in shaping the strategic vision of DCLI, facilitating the acquisition of major legacy chassis fleets and a domestic chassis fleet, while maintaining oversight of the company's growth and financial performance.

-In 1989, Mr. Shea formed Bay Cities Leasing and began leasing intermodal trailers to US railroads.
+He has extensive experience in the transportation leasing industry, beginning his career with Itel Corp. in 1979 after graduating from the University of Pennsylvania, Wharton School.
+In 1984, Shea started Kelley Transportation Services to market intermodal equipment manufactured by Stoughton Trailers Inc. In 1989, he formed Bay Cities Leasing and began leasing intermodal trailers to US railroads.
 Bay Cities was selected to manage the first domestic container and chassis pool for Union Pacific and Norfolk Southern in 1994 called EMP.
 The EMP Program developed the first reservation and billing systems for intermodal equipment and continues to provide containers and chassis to the US rail network today.

 Mark T. Simon joined the Intermodal team in August of 2012 and is responsible for International Intermodal Marketing & Sales.
 In his role, Simon leads the team in all aspects of customer engagement, business management, market development and overall customer satisfaction.
 The International intermodal customer base is comprised of global ocean carrier accounts doing business with Union Pacific.
 Collectively the International Intermodal team accounts for nearly $2.0 Billion in annual revenue.